 Are you looking for the best e-signature software to digitally sign your documents?
 As the world adapts to a remote and digitized workflow, companies are ditching traditional paperwork in favor of more innovative ways to review and sign documents.

-The best e-signature software you can buy today
+The best e-signature software of 2023 in full

-Adobe Sign is one of the most popular e-signature apps in the market, and has been developed by a powerful name in the creative software industry.
+Adobe Acrobat Sign is one of the most popular e-signature apps on the market and has been developed by a powerful name in the creative software industry.
 As with any other product from Adobe, this one comes packed with features and functionality.

 The software uses an authentication service to ensure complete legal compliance, and recent enhancements allow legal compatibility with life science and pharmaceutical firms.
 Another feature worth mentioning is integration with the human resources solutions from SAP SuccessFactors.

-Adobe Sign is available on smartphones and the web.
-On desktops, you can use the PDF editor Adobe Acrobat Pro DC, which has built-in support for Adobe Sign.
-Plans start at $9.99 a month and go up to $19.99 a month with an annual commitment.
+Adobe Acrobat Sign is available on smartphones and the web.
+On desktops, you can use the PDF editor Adobe Acrobat Pro DC, which has built-in support for Adobe Acrobat Sign.
+Plans start at $9.99 a month and go up to $19.99 a month.
 A seven-day free trial of the services is available before you buy via Adobe's websites for both packages.

-DocuSign is a dedicated e-signature application designed to keep track of large numbers of documents and signees, and currently boasts over 200 million worldwide users.
+DocuSign is a dedicated e-signature application designed to keep track of large numbers of documents and signees and currently boasts over 200 million users worldwide.
 The software is straightforward, with plenty of advanced features for those who want them.